-Jesus of Nazareth was born in Bethlehem (first-century Palestine), under the rule of the Roman empire, to Mary and Joseph.
-The Israelites of this time were awaiting a King, foretold by prophets in the Hebrew Scriptures, who would come from among their people and rescue them from Roman oppression.
-Some had already attempted revolts but failed.
-Their King-Redeemer is called Messiah.
+Jesus of Nazareth was born in first-century Palestine, under the rule of the Roman empire, to Mary who was betrothed to Joseph.
+The Judeans of this time were awaiting a King, foretold by prophets in the Hebrew Scriptures, who would come from among their people and rescue them from pagan oppression.
+This King-Redeemer is called Messiah, Anointed One.
+Some had already claimed to be the Messiah, attempted violent revolts, but ultimately failed to establish the foretold eternal kingdom.

-As an adult, Jesus became a Rabbi, a Jewish Teacher.
-During his short career, he traveled throughout the region of Judea preaching Good News to the poor, healing the sick, and freeing people from spiritual bondage.
+As an adult, Jesus began a messianic campaign, as others had before him.
+During his brief campaign, he traveled throughout the region of Judea preaching Good News to the poor, healing the sick, and freeing people from demonic bondage.
 The Good News he proclaimed and demonstrated was that God's Kingdom is breaking into this world through his Kingship—that God had declared now as the beginning of the end of all suffering, all pain, all disease, and all bondage.
-With Jesus as King, God was doing a New thing, establishing a New covenant with humanity, and declaring an end to the tyranny of sin, death, Satan, and oppressive empires like Rome.
+With Jesus as King, God was doing a New thing, establishing a New covenant with humanity, and declaring an end to the tyranny of sin, death, and evil powers that lurk behind and fuel oppressive empires like Rome.

 Throughout Jesus's ministry, he demonstrated what this Kingdom of God looks like: healing, wholeness, forgiveness, spiritual family, purpose, and peace.
 However, his ministry threatened the existing power structures of the religious institutions and political empires.
 He disrupted their status quo; he challenged their authority.
 Therefore, he was targeted for elimination.
 Jesus of Nazareth was eventually executed by crucifixion.
-But Jesus's death was not only the result of a plot by power-mongers scared they would lose control of the masses, it was also fueled by forces of spiritual darkness, evil, and it was Jesus's self-sacrifice to most fully express the character and nature of God: Love.
+But Jesus's death was not only the result of a plot by power-mongers scared they would lose control of the masses, it was also fueled by forces of spiritual darkness and evil.
+Ultimately, Jesus's self-sacrifice is the most fully expression of the character and nature of God: Love.

-In many ways, God's love was demonstrated in Jesus's cross.
+God's love was demonstrated in Jesus's cross in many ways.
 Jesus laid down his life for us.
-He suffered wrath at the hands of the religious, political, and spiritual authorities who sought to silence him so that they could continue to oppress us.
-But he overpowered them through weakness.
-His mercy, his love was more powerful than their judgment and wrath.
-Therefore, he liberated us from all bondage to the ways of their oppressive system, including sin.
+Jesus suffered wrath at the hands of the religious, political, and spiritual powers who sought to silence him so that they could continue to oppress people.
+But Jesus overpowered them through weakness.
+Jesus's mercy and love was more powerful than their judgment and wrath.
+Therefore, Jesus liberated us from all bondage to the ways of their oppressive system, including sin.
 Sin estranged humanity from God because God is holy.
 When we were under the power of Satan, we were lost or sightless or dead.
 All these metaphors are used to communicate the truth that sin separated us from God.
 But through Jesus's defeat of Satan and all other evil powers on the cross, the way has been made for us to draw near to God—to be reconciled to God.

 God's reconciling love is so powerful that Jesus's story does not end at the cross.
 No, Jesus resurrected and ascended to heaven!
 Through his resurrection, he declared and demonstrated that the New creation of God had begun.
 He proved that we too can have both a new way of life now and a new body in the age to come.
 And through his ascension he proved that he is exalted above every ruler, every title, every throne on earth—in this age and the age to come.
 Jesus is the King of all kings, the Lord of all lords.
 He is seated in heavenly places and reigns over all.